-- 10. (1) The accounting officer must establish and implement an appropriate demand management. system in order to ensure that the resources required by the Msunduzi Municipality support its operational commitments and its strategic goals outlined in the Integrated Development Plan - (2) The demand management system must - - (a) include timely planning and management processes to ensure that all goods and services required by the municipality are quantified, budgeted for and timely and effectively delivered at the right locations and at the critical delivery dates, and are of the appropriate quality and quantity at a fair cost; - (b) take into account any benefits of economies of scale that may be derived in the case of acquisitions of a repetitive nature, - (c) provide for the compilation of the required specifications to ensure that its needs are met; and - (d) take into account an analysis of the past spending. - (e) To undertake appropriate industry analysis and research to ensure that innovations and technological benefits are maximized.
+- (3) Municipal Entities must submit the procurement plans referred above within the same timeline - (4) information must be furnished in the format contained in a standardized procurement Template to be issued by the Senior Manager Supply Chain Management - (2) The demand management system must - - include timely planning and management processes to ensure that all goods and services required by the municipality are quantified, budgeted for and timely and effectively delivered at the right locations and at the critical delivery dates, and are of the appropriate quality and quantity at a fair cost; - (b) take into account any benefits of economies of scale that may be derived in the case of acquisitions of a repetitive nature, - (c) provide for the compilation of the required specifications to ensure that its needs are met; and - (d) take into account an analysis of the past spending. - (e) To undertake appropriate industry analysis and research to ensure that innovations and technological benefits are maximized.